Darkxell/2048-in-php/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+   "Darkxell" refers in this document and in "the license" to Nicolas Candela.